stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 The [breakpoint()](https://docs.python.org/3/library/functions.html#breakpoint) feature was added in version 3.7 of Python.

 > [PEP 553](https://www.python.org/dev/peps/pep-0553/) describes the _breakpoint()_ function.

-### Use Type Hinting

-Current versions of Python support type hinting.
-Consider using type hints in any critical application.
-If you develop a shared library, use type hints.

-Once you add type hints, [Mypy](http://www.mypy-lang.org/) tool can check your code as you develop it.
-Code editors can also read type hints to display information about the code that you are working with.

-If you add [Pydantic](https://docs.pydantic.dev/) to your software, it uses type hints in your software to validate data as an application runs.

-> [PEP 484 - Type Hints](https://peps.python.org/pep-0484/) and [PEP 526 – Syntax for Variable Annotations](https://peps.python.org/pep-0526/) define the notation for type hinting.

 ## Application Design